 BIO

-Sarah French (she/her) is the Assistant Director of the Whitewater Public Library.
-She is a highly motivated and creative professional librarian who has worked in public libraries since 2017.
-Sarah is an integral part of her current library’s leadership team and has extensive experience with creating community through library programming, outreach, and advocacy.
+Sarah French (she/her) is the Assistant Director of the Whitewater Public Library where she serves as the public services supervisor and adult reference librarian.
+She has worked in public libraries since 2017 in a variety of roles, including youth services, programming, and makerspaces.
 She holds a B.A. in Art from UW-Whitewater and an MLIS from UW-Milwaukee.
-She is also an instructor for the UW-Madison iSchool Continuing Education program.
-Sarah is committed to providing equitable and educational materials, programs and services to people of all ages, using literacy, knowledge, and curiosity as a means to create positive and meaningful library experiences.
+Sarah is committed to providing equitable and educational materials, programs, and services to people of all ages, using literacy, knowledge, and curiosity as a means to create positive and meaningful library experiences.

 CAREER HIGHLIGHTS

-Teaching Makerspace Magic – Plan and Design Your Library’s Makerspace at the UW-Madison iSchool Continuing Education program (2024-Current).
+Teaching Makerspace Magic – Plan and Design Your Library’s Makerspace at the UW-Madison iSchool Continuing Education program (2024-2025).

 Presented "Every Child is an Artist: Process Art in the Library" at the 2023 Wisconsin Library Association Conference with Tiffany Helgerson from Monona Public Library.